digitaltrails/SH3D-ChangeColorPlugin/README.md

 # SH3D-ChangeColorPlugin

+## ChangeColorPlugin - find all items using a color and change it

-This plugin provides a dialog with two standard Java Swing color choosers for selecting a from-color and a to-color.
+This SweetHome3D-plugin provides a dialog with two standard Java Swing color choosers for selecting a from-color and a to-color.
 The plugin tracks down and changes colors for walls, floors, and furnature.
 The choosers include a tab for "Colors in use" that displays a swatch for each color used in the model.
 Each color in-use swatch includes a hover tooltip that lists where the color is used.